 Oral Language

-• In the classroom - read aloud experiences, opportunities to have more oral language experiences within the classroom.
+• In the classroom - read aloud experiences, in class opportunities, opportunities to have more oral language experiences within the classroom.

 Professional Learning (Describe the professional learning that will support meeting the target.
 How are we going to get there?)